K-HEALTHinAIR main goals can be summarized as follows:

 • Address the sustainability of the project’ results to assure the continuity and scale up of its long-term effects.

-In K-HEALTHinAIR, ECHAlliance will lead the work strand related to the project’s communication, dissemination and exploitation of the results.
-As such, ECHAlliance will design the strategy and actions for raising awareness on the K-HEALTHinAIR’ achievements with a view to achieve their sustainability beyond the project’s funding period.
+In K-HEALTHinAIR, Global Health Connector will lead the work strand related to the project’s communication, dissemination and exploitation of the results.
+As such, Global Health Connector will design the strategy and actions for raising awareness on the K-HEALTHinAIR’ achievements with a view to achieve their sustainability beyond the project’s funding period.
 To foster the acceptance of innovation, greater effort will be devoted to the translation and communication of project’s results and outputs making them accessible and understandable by the society at large.
-Within the K-HEALTHinAIR project’s management team, ECHAlliance will cover the role of the Dissemination and Communication Manager.
+Within the K-HEALTHinAIR project’s management team, Global Health Connector will cover the role of the Dissemination and Communication Manager.

 The Europe-wide consortium includes 5 research & technology organisations (CARTIF acting also as coordinator, CSIC, CIEMAT, IDIBAPS & NOFER Institute), 2 hospitals (Clinic Hospital of Barcelona and Erasmus MC), 4 universities (Escola Nacional de Saúde Pública, Universidade Nova de Lisboa, Warsaw University of Technology, Medizinische Universität Wien & University of Agder), 2 industries (MANN+HUMMEL & Atos IT Solutions and Services), 2 SMEs (INBIOT & KVELOCE) and a digital health connector (ECHAlliance).